 No. Mitigation measure Classification 1 The lighting on the drilling unit and support vessels should be reduced to a minimum compatible with safe operations whenever and wherever possible.
 Light sources should, if possible and consistent with safe working practices, be positioned in places where emissions to the surrounding environment can be minimized.
 Avoid / reduce at source 2 Keep disorientated, but otherwise unharmed, seabirds in dark containers for subsequent release during daylight hours.
-Injured birds should be humanely euthanased.
+Injured birds should be returned to shore where feasible to allow for treatment .
+Where it is not feasible to take the birds to shore, they are to be humanely euthanized.
 Ringed/banded birds should be reported to the appropriate ringing/banding scheme (details are provided on the ring).
 Repair or restore